 to the homepage of our Practice for Chinese Medicine Bremen.

-We are looking forward to seeing you in our practice and wish you a good new year in the Chinese zodiac earth dog.
+We are looking forward to seeing you in our practice.

 Our motto: “… establishing the Original root of the kidneys, (thereby) allowing the heart to settle downwards to rest and nourish, and from this the gallbladder has the space and the ‘security’ to unwind and warm itself and the spirit to return to its natural far reaching ways.” (our Qi Gong Meisters Roy Jenzen, Australia June 2017)

 Chinese Medicine has existed for 3000 years and is founded on five pillars: